1,000+ Opportunities

 org foundation@healthfirstforall. org Follow Health First Foundation Health First Foundation – Northern Arizona (EIN 81-3137336) is an independent 501(c)(3) nonprofit charity dedicated to advancing health and well-being.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits, government agencies, schools, universities, municipalities, or tribal entities in northern Arizona.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits, government agencies, schools, universities, municipalities, or tribal entities in northern Arizona.
+Confirm the full requirements in the official notice before applying.